 As used in this document, the suffixes "-based" and "-assisted" refer respectively to the node that is responsible for making the positioning calculation (and which may also provide measurements) and a node that provides measurements (but which does not make the positioning calculation).
 Thus, an operation in which measurements are provided by the UE to the LMF to be used in the computation of a position estimate is described as "UE-assisted" (and could also be called "LMF-based"), while one in which the UE computes its own position is described as "UE-based".
 For sidelink positioning, an operation in which measurements are provided by a SL Target UE to a server (SL Server UE or LMF) to be used in the computation of a position estimate is described as "SL Target UE-assisted" (and could also be called "server-based"), while one in which the SL Target UE computes its own position is described as "SL Target UE-based".

 Alert Limit (AL): The maximum allowable positioning error for the purpose of integrity.
 If the positioning error is beyond this limit, the integrity results of the calculated location may not meet the integrity requirement.

+Editor's Note: FFS whether we need a definition for applicable functionality, considering the term “(positioning) functionality” is already used at multiple places in TS 38.305.

 Mobile TRP: a TRP belonging to a mobile IAB-node.